wise-cube/wise-cube/README.md

 - [Roberto Sorce](https://www.linkedin.com/in/roberto-sorce-52491512a)

-With the help of a Design Advisor from the faculy of Design
+With the help of an advisor from the faculy of Design
 - Francesco Gregori

 ### Mockup